 - Access to cable machines might be restricted in some gyms or home setups.

-- Less effective for building maximal strength compared to other curls.
+- It is less effective for building maximal strength compared to other curls.

 Related Post: Bicep Cable Workout To Build Mass And Strength